Chart Color Schemes

 Dundowran Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dundowran Beach, as evaluated at the Census conducted in 2016, comprised 100.0% houses and 0.0% other dwellings.
-This is compared to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
-The level of home ownership within Dundowran Beach was at 53.1%, with the remainder of dwellings either mortgaged (39.6%) or rented (7.4%).
-The median monthly mortgage repayment in the area was $1,764, while the median weekly rent figure was recorded at $418.
-Nationally, Dundowran Beach's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Dwelling structure in Dundowran Beach, as per the latest Census, consisted entirely of houses (100.0%) with no other dwellings such as semi-detached units or apartments present.
+This is in contrast to Non-Metro Qld where 83.9% of dwellings were houses and 16.1% were other types.
+Home ownership in Dundowran Beach stood at 53.1%, with the remaining dwellings either mortgaged (39.6%) or rented (7.4%).
+The median monthly mortgage repayment in the area was $1,764, higher than Non-Metro Qld's average of $1,430.
+Median weekly rent in Dundowran Beach was recorded at $418, lower than Non-Metro Qld's figure of $335.
+Nationally, Dundowran Beach's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $418 compared to the national figure of $375.

 Frequently Asked Questions - Housing